Welcome to the Financial Aid & Veteran Services Office Information Pages

 Estimated Cost of Attendance (COA)

 Actual living costs will vary depending on student dependency status, personal spending habits, and other variables.
-The budgets listed below reflect minimal costs of living incurred by the student while attending Metropolitan Community College.
+The student budgets reflect minimal costs of living incurred by the student while attending Metropolitan Community College.

-These budgets are used to calculate a student's eligibility for the Federal Pell Grant, Federal Stafford Student Loan, Federal Supplemental Educational Opportunity Grant (FSEOG), Nebraska Opportunity Grant (NSG), Federal Work-Study (FWS), and Board of Governors Tuition Grant (BGTG).
-(To determine a quarter’s cost of attendance, divide the annual budget figure by 4.)
+Cost of attendance is used to calculate a student's eligibility for the Federal Pell Grant, Federal Stafford Student Loan, Federal Supplemental Educational Opportunity Grant (FSEOG), Nebraska Opportunity Grant (NSG), Federal Work-Study (FWS), and Board of Governors Tuition Grant (BGTG).

 Determination of Need